 Children will do what they see.
 Modeling is without a doubt the most powerful teaching tool.
 Remember: Sometimes children can't hear what we are saying because our actions are so loud!

-- Act as an accurate mirror for children's and teen's emotions.
+- Act as an accurate mirror for children's and teens' emotions.

 As parents, we can mirror back feelings at every developmental stage.
 We mirror back the anger of an infant not wanting a diaper changed.
 Or the sadness of a toddler who just had a toy grabbed away by a sibling.
 Or the upset of a high schooler who studied hard for an algebra test but got a mediocre grade.
+Mirroring accurately helps children learn to identify what emotions they're feeling while acknowledging the right to feel.

 - Help children connect the dots of their behavior.